hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 we need to prepare every disk to appear and behave in a consistent way.

 For every disk, change it's disk volume label to be like `DISK1`  **in strict numerical sequence** through to `DISK8` and ensure they are definitely unique across disks.
-If you are unsure how to do that, try
+If we are unsure how to do that, try
 https://www.google.com.au/search?q=how+to+change+an+NTFS+disk+volume+label+in+windows+11

 On every disk, in Windows change it's Security so that inbuilt username `everyone` is added with `Full Control` access.